snapp-incubator/chaos-operator/README.md

 **NOTE:** Run `make --help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

+## Contributing
+Contributions are welcomed and you can contribute by raising issues, improving the documentation, contributing to the core framework and tooling, etc.

 ## License